Rachel Kapelke-Dale

 The GRE Math Section (Quant)

 The Quantitative Reasoning section has three main question types: problem solving, quantitative comparison, and numeric entry.
-(Quantitative comparison asks you to compare two quantities and figure out which one is larger.)
 Quant is mainly set up as a reasoning test.
 This means you don’t have to worry about advanced calculus, trigonometry, geometric proofs, or really anything that you studied past the third year of high school.
 However, you may need to brush up on the basics—for most of us taking the GRE test, high school was a while ago!—such as integer properties, exponents and roots, word problems, basic geometric properties like circles or triangles.
-Read more below:
+Check out the links below for a closer look at some of the skills and concepts that are essential for quant sucess:

 The GRE AWA Section

-Finally, the Analytical Writing Assessment requires you to write two essays.
-One is an “argument” essay, in which you are given an argument someone else has made, and you write about what more you need to know to evaluate the argument.
-The second type is an “issue” essay, in which you take a position and make an argument of your own about a specific issue.
-Luckily, the essays are always based on real-world, straightforward examples, and ETS even has a pool of topics for you to study ahead of time.
+Finally, the Analytical Writing Assessment requires you to write one issue essay.
+This will require you take a position and make an argument for your own stance on a specific issue.
+Luckily, the essay is always based on real-world, straightforward examples, and ETS even has a pool of topics for you to study ahead of time.
 You’ll want to write an essay that’s well-structured (including a clearly defined thesis), well-reasoned (have examples and convincingly show your position), and well-expressed.
 Read more below:

 GRE Test Sample Questions